 It is important to show your loved ones how much they mean to you and how grateful you are for their support.
 Showing our gratitude will bring joy to their lives as well as our own.

-This refers to one’s ability to communicate and relate to others and to recognize how our emotions and attitudes can affect the way we interact with others.
-In addition, social intelligence helps us understand others’ behaviors.
+Social intelligence is the ability to communicate and relate to others, and to recognize how our emotions and attitudes can affect the way we interact with others.
+In addition, social intelligence helps us understand the behavior of others.

 Our busy routines can keep us from staying in touch with the people we care about.
-If you’re thinking about a friend, wondering how your cousin is doing, or you just recalled some memories you have with your former work colleague, write or call them right away.
-Leaving communication only for when we have “more time” can negatively affect the intimacy of our relationships over time.
+If you’re thinking about a friend, wondering how your cousin is doing, or just remembered some fun times you had with a former work colleague, write or call them right away.
+Leaving communication only for when we have “more time” can negatively affect the intimacy of our relationships.
 It’s possible that we’ll never find the time to get in contact with them even though we’re thinking about them, and they’ll never know because we’re unable to demonstrate it to them.
-And when we don’t talk or see friends or family for a long time, the intimacy can change as the lack of contact can negatively influence the quality of our close relationships.
+And, when we don’t talk or see friends or family for a long time, the intimacy can change as the lack of contact can negatively influence the quality of our close relationships.

 Healthy relationships are based on communication, trust, and respect.
 Aside from personal relationships, the connections we make at work or within our neighborhood are also important for our overall wellness.
-When we’re dealing with difficult times, close relationships help us feel supported and can enhance our self-esteem and empower us to make important decisions.
+When we’re dealing with difficult times, close relationships help us feel supported, can enhance our self-esteem, and empower us to make important decisions.